ali5ter/weedout/README.md

     @reboot python /path/to/your/weedout.py &

+To help identify when the script starts, especially in this last use case, a start-up sound is played.

 By default, any m4a files found in the `./audio` directory will be played.
 If an audio file hasn't finished playing before another is started, they will play simultaeously.